How to Apologize to Someone You Hurt?

 Even after you know that you need to apologize to someone, apologizing may not be easy.
 You might feel unsure if there is even a need to apologize.

-Some people may feel embarrassed or shameful for their words and actions, and therefore, may find it difficult to face someone they have hurt.
+Some people may feel embarrassed or ashamed of their words and actions and may find it difficult to face someone they have hurt.
+If you are one of them, you can consider writing an apology letter to someone you’ve hurt.

-10 sincere ways to apologize to someone you hurt
+How to apologize to someone you’ve hurt deeply: 10 tips

-How to say sorry?
-If you feel you have hurt someone, you must be wondering how to apologize to someone you love.
+If you have hurt someone, you must wonder how to apologize to someone you’ve loved deeply.
 An apology can go a long way and save relationships.

-Honestly, this looks better in reel than in real life.
+Honestly, this looks better in a Reel than in real life.

 You can’t feel the pain or discomfort the person is going through.
 It’s all a dramatic line that should be avoided as much as possible during apologizing.
 So, avoid saying this phrase if you don’t want to upset your loved ones.